Night Before Christmas

 soothed by a dream—that a good heart can go far.

-Happy holidays to Tim, Ralph, Ann, Frank, Judi, Kerstin, Drew, Dave, Bill, Monica, Dan, Jonathan, Nancy, Rod, Tom, Amanda, Doug, Nick, Stan, Paulina, and all the staff, contributors, subscribers, letter-writers, online commenters, fact-checkers, and countless superheroes in their little canoes who have helped guide Practical Sailor through the past 46 years.
+Happy holidays to Tim, Ralph, Ann, Frank, Judi, Kerstin, Alison, Pilar, Michael, Mallory, Drew, Dave, Bill, Dan, Jonathan, Nancy, John, Rod, Theresa, Erin, Tom, Amanda, Doug, Nick, Stan, Paulina, Skip, Ken, Carol, and all the staff, contributors, subscribers, letter-writers, online commenters, fact-checkers, and countless superheroes in their little canoes who have helped guide Practical Sailor through the past 49 years.
+And thanks to all those no longer with us, but whose spirits still lifts our little ship toward new horizons.